 Updating this room will make a big difference in your home’s value.

-You could replace the countertop with a higher-grade material — ideally with both form and function in mind.
+You could replace the gold shower fixtures with a higher-grade material — ideally with both form and function in mind.

 Leaks or signs of water damage in your bathroom wreak havoc on your home’s value.
 Start by fixing up all the possible areas that are not working, and then you can move on to the cosmetic changes.